-The zero and span is remotely adjustable from the PC-Based Configurator or the HART Communicator.
+The zero and span is adjustable from the PC-Based Configurator.
 They are also adjustable at the transmitter using the optional display.

 Field Wiring Reversal

 Accidental reversal of field wiring does not damage the transmitter, provided the current is limited to 1 A or less by active current limiting or loop resistance.
 Sustained currents of 1 A does not damage the electronics module or sensor but could damage the terminal block assembly and external instruments in the loop.